-The company has since boasted over 94,000 active users of the KOHO Card and currently is the leading challenger bank among similar systems such as Stack and Revoult.
+The company has since boasted over 94,000 active users of the KOHO Card and currently is the leading challenger bank among similar systems such as Stack and Revolt.

-Is KOHO Free?
-It sure is except if you opt for the Premium card which I explain below and is pretty cool.
+It sure is, except if you opt for the Premium card, which I explain below and is pretty cool.

 This product is a mobile app that offers financial transparency and is financially aware when it comes to the consumer by charging zero fees.

-Just recently they redesigned the app based on customer feedback which I think is important to me as a customer.
+They recently redesigned the app based on customer feedback which I think is important to me as a customer.

-That means the business is listening to what their customers want and don’t want.
+That means the business listens to what their customers want and don’t want.

 What Is KOHO?

-For those of you who have never heard the name KOHO before it’s not only a cool name but a pretty incredible reloadable prepaid Visa card.
+For those of you who have never heard the name KOHO, it’s not only a cool name but a pretty incredible reloadable prepaid Visa card.

-This card is great for the person who often gets denied for a Visa card or perhaps struggles with budgeting but wants a credit card type card on hand.
+This card is excellent for the person who is often denied a Visa card or struggles with budgeting but wants a credit card-type card on hand.

-For example, if your card has $100 loaded on it and you want to make an online purchase you can use your prepaid Visa to do so.
+For example, if your card has $100 loaded and you want to make an online purchase, you can use your prepaid Visa.